Tubbz-alt/lxc-controller/README.md

 # Requirement
 Optimized for Ubuntu 14.04<br />
-Need at least two interfaces for the control plane and the data plane respectively<br />
+Need at least two interfaces for the control and data planes respectively<br />